 The outbreak of COVID-19 in conflict zones was regarded by many as an opportunity for peace.
 But today, the stark reality in many conflict zones has shown that the opportunity may have been missed.
 Cease-fires are being ignored, and the politics of the pandemic have enabled conflict and violence rather than deterred them.
 The past few months have shown that while the COVID-19 health crisis will eventually subside, its economic, social, and political implications will unfortunately outlive it.
 In the face of these challenges, how are local peacebuilding efforts in the Middle East coping with the far-reaching effects of the pandemic in both the short- and long-term?

-Join USIP and the Overseas Development Institute (ODI) for a panel discussion featuring peacebuilding experts and practitioners from the Middle East.
-The online conversation will look at the implications of COVID-19 on peacebuilding at the local level in three particular Middle Eastern contexts—Yemen, Syria, and Iraq—as well as how regional and international actors should engage in the Middle East to support local peace actors as they try to preserve the gains they’ve made over the past few years.
+On October 14, USIP and the Overseas Development Institute (ODI) held a panel discussion featuring peacebuilding experts and practitioners from the Middle East.
+The online conversation looked at the implications of COVID-19 on peacebuilding at the local level in three particular Middle Eastern contexts—Yemen, Syria, and Iraq—as well as how regional and international actors should engage in the Middle East to support local peace actors as they try to preserve the gains they’ve made over the past few years.

 Please note: this event will be broadcast live at 9:30am EDT.
 The event will be streamed in Arabic on YouTube and in English on USIP's LinkedIn, Facebook, and Twitter.
 Both the English and Arabic versions will be available during the event on this webpage.